Betis Church: Betis Museum

 The idea of renovating and restoring the ground floor of the church's refectory to convert it into a historical mini-museum was one of the major projects of the Betis Town Fiesta Committee 2007.
 The Committee which was spearheaded by comité de festejo president Florentino Torres who saw the need of a specific place which would serve as an exhibition room where the collections of Betis Church's artifacts, important historical data, old photographs and memorabilia, antique valuable pieces of the old families of the town and other significant documents pertaining to the celebration of its annual fiestas and traditions in the past and of the present will be showcased.
 The goal is to ignite awareness, interest and sense of pride among the townspeople especially the new generation Betisenos.
 After several considerations and consensus among the committee's member, it was decided that the refectory of the church will be converted into a museum.

 The whole refectory which housed several precious art pieces of the church remained undeveloped for several years since its renovation in the early 20th century; after it was accidentally burned down in 1908.
-Since then, it has become a storage room for baptismal and wedding records of the church and it was where the valuable 17th century relief wood sculpture of “Matamoros” was hung on one of the brick posts of the ground floor; the two “Sagrada Familia” oil paintings believed to have been painted by Simón Flores Y de la Rosa which are still found on the south-side of the wall at the second floor; the “Monstrance of Santiago de Galicia” and the few remaining mural paintings of the original ceiling painter of Betis, Macario Ligón Y Nulud.
-Today, through the support and generosity of the Betis people and the burning passion of the whole Committee of 2007 to relive the crowning glory of the past, the ground floor is now transformed into “Museo Ning Betis”.
+Since then, it has become a storage room for baptismal and wedding records of the church and it was where the valuable 17th century relief wood sculpture of "Matamoros" was hung on one of the brick posts of the ground floor; the two "Sagrada Familia" oil paintings believed to have been painted by Simón Flores Y de la Rosa which are still found on the south-side of the wall at the second floor; the "Monstrance of Santiago de Galicia" and the few remaining mural paintings of the original ceiling painter of Betis, Macario Ligón Y Nulud.
+Today, through the support and generosity of the Betis people and the efforts of the Committee of 2007 to relive the glory of the past, the ground floor is now transformed into "Museo Ning Betis".